Rotary feeder: Uses

-Rotary airlock valves are also widely used as volumetric feeders for metering materials at precise flow rates from bins, hoppers, or silos onto conveying or processing systems.
+Rotary airlock valves are commonly used as volumetric feeders to control the precise flow of materials from bins, hoppers, or silos to conveying or processing systems.

 Airlock applications include gravity discharge of filters, rotary valves, cyclone dust collectors, and rotary airlock storage devices, as well as precision feeders for dilute phase and continuous dense phase pneumatic conveying systems.

 Types

 Angle of Repose rotary Feeders

-ARF is a variable speed rotary feeder for bulk materials that works in harmony with the natural flow of the material being fed.
+ARF is a variable speed rotary feeder designed to handle bulk materials, working smoothly with the material's natural flow.
 The ARF, using a rotating member and articulable gate, controls the volume of material flow based on the material's inherent angle of repose.
 The speed of rotation and the positioning of the articulable gate provides a consistent feed of your material.
 Drum rotation allows the material to be gently fed without retarding material flow, while minimizing surge loading, product degradation, dust generation and maintaining uniformity of material flow.